 - Explore PVAMU’s web pages for existing university information rather than developing duplicate sets of data.

 - Avoid using pop-up windows, as most of the browser settings do not allow pop-ups.

 - Website should be treated like any other publication.
 The content should be checked for,

 - Spelling or Grammar errors

 - Office Names of programs

 - Do not use custom fonts.
 PVAMU website uses Arial, size 10, color: black for all text.
 Text CSS is in place to ensure the consistency of fonts.
 Do not alter fonts.

-- Using Heading 1 – Heading 6 (preset in Site Builder Toolkit) for all headings.
+- Using Heading 1 – Heading 6 (preset in the Editor) for all headings.

 - Use of color – avoid using red, yellow, green and other light colors.
 Black text on white background is considered industry norm for web publishing.